cow-snake/nikke-mg/docs/gamecontent.md

 ![arkbanner](media/arkbanner.png)

-**This is where you find all combat vertical content.
-This is also where you do your combat dailies.**
+**This is where you find all combat vertical content and do your dailies.**
 ![arkui](media/arkui.png)

 ## **Lost Sector**